bugfender/BugfenderSDK-iOS/README.md

    ```
 1. Save the file and run `carthage update`
 1. Import `Carthage/Build/iOS/BugfenderSDK.framework` to your `Linked Frameworks and Libraries` (or drag-n-drop the file to your project).
-1. Make sure to select the option "Embed framework"
+1. Make sure to select the option "Embed framework" (or list the framework in `input.xcfilelist`).
 1. Import `SystemConfiguration.framework`, `Security.framework`, `MobileCoreServices.framework`, `CoreGraphics.framework` and `libc++.tbd` as well.

 *Notice:* Carthage will complain if you use Bugfender SDK 1.9 (which is Swift 5.2) in a different Swift version.
 As of Swift 5 this shouldn't be an issue because [Swift has ABI stability](https://swift.org/blog/abi-stability-and-more/).